nasa/cumulus-docs/docs/deployment.md

 NOTE: Under 'users:' specify all of the URS User IDs which will need access to the cumulus dashboard for operations and maintenance to the list.
 You may add as many as necessary by adding a similar username/URS UID key value pair for each user.

-##### Earthdata Login
+### Configure EarthData application

 The cumulus stack is expected to authenticate with [Earthdata Login](https://urs.earthdata.nasa.gov/documentation).
-Create and register a new application.
-If you didn't modify the template you will use the [User Accpetance Tools (UAT) site](https://uat.urs.earthdata.nasa.gov).
+You must create and register a new application.
+Use the [User Accpetance Tools (UAT) site](https://uat.urs.earthdata.nasa.gov) unless you changed `urs_url` above.
 Follow the directions on [how to register an application.](https://wiki.earthdata.nasa.gov/display/EL/How+To+Register+An+Application).

-The `clientid` (not client or application name)  and `clientpassword` are used to configure the .env file in the next step.
+Note the password in step 3 and client ID in step 4 these replace the `clientid`  and `clientpassword` .env file in the next step.

 #### Set up an environment file: